O mein Papa: Eddie Fisher version

+Other notable versions

 The song has been performed and recorded by numerous artists since its debut, including Lys Assia, Siouxsie and the Banshees (on Join Hands (1979), as "Mother/Oh Mein Papa"), Björk (on Gling-Gló, as "Pabbi minn"), Rolf Harris (on The BBC Rolf Harris Show LP on Columbia OSX6216 in 1968, as "O Mein Papa, sung in the original German), and many others.
 The opening stanza was momentarily quoted in Frank Zappa's song "Billy the Mountain" (1972) in place of the word "fissure", a reference to Eddie Fisher.
 The song was in the episode "Like Father, Like Clown" of The Simpsons sung by Krusty the Clown.

 Lyrics

 English lyrics

 Oh, my Papa, to me he was so wonderful.

 Oh, my Papa, to me he was so good.

 No one could be so gentle and so lovable.

 Oh, my Papa, he always understood.